bpfverif/agni/README.md

 ```

 ### Explanation
+- The first part of this experiment `2.1(a) EXECUTING GEN VERIFICATION`,
-1. The first step of the experiment performs Gen verification on the set of
+corresponds to the verification on the set of
+eBPF instructions using our `gen` verification condition.
-instructions - the table at the end denotes whether an instruction is deemed
+The table at the end of this part denotes whether an
-sound (✓) or unsound (✘) and which of the five abstract domains have been
+instruction was deemed sound (✓) or unsound (✘), and which
+of the five abstract domains have been violated.
-violated as well as execution time.
+- The second part `2.1(b) EXECUTING sro VERIFICATION`
-2. The second step performs Sro verification on the instructions that are deemed
+performs verification on the eBPF instructions that were
-unsound by the gen verification and produces a similar table as in the prior
+deemed unsound by the previous `gen` verification condition,
+using our `sro` verification condition.
+It produces a
+similar table as in the prior part.
-step.
-At the end of this step we also include an aggregate verification table
-that denotes the soundness results of each verification with respect to number
+- The third part `2.2 GENERATING POC FOR DOMAIN VIOLATIONS`
+performs synthesis.
+It attempts to generate proof-of-concept
+mini eBPF programs using instructions that were deemed
+unsound by both the `gen` and `sro` verification conditions
+from the previous steps.
+The programs manifest a mismatch
+between verifier's abstract values and the concrete
+execution, that is they demonstrate unsound behavior.
+- Lastly, we provide two tables with aggregate statistics.
+  - The first table `VERIFICATION AGGREGATE STATISTICS`
+shows aggregate statistics for the verification part of the
+experiment (2.1(a) and 2.1(b)).
+This table should match
+exactly with Fig 5(a) (row kernel version 5.9) from the
+paper.
+  - The second table `SYNTHESIS AGGREGATE STATISTICS`
-of violations and the number of unsound operators in each.
+summarizes the total number of unsound instructions + domain
-3. The third step performs synthesis on unsound instructions returned by the
-second step with the aim of producing a POC for each violation in every unsound
-instruction.
-When a program is found the POC sequence is shown in minimal form.
-Lastly we provide an aggregate synthesis table which denotes the amount of
+pairs (i.e. the total number of violations).
+It also shows
-violations to be synthesized and whether the synthesis was successful in
+whether the synthesis was successful in producing a program
-producing them all, as well as the respective program lengths.
-In general, each
+for all the violations, as well as the respective program
+lengths.
+This table should match with Fig. 5(b) from the
+paper.

-POC is documented in a separate log in
+In general, each POC is documented in a separate log in
-`/home/cav23-artifact/bpf-verification/results` which we can then use to
-manually produce a BPF program.
+`/home/cav23-artifact/bpf-verification/results`.
+We use
+these logs to manually craft a full eBPF program from the
+output of the synthesis process.

 ### Long Version (Optional)
 ```